lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

   - For example, the keyboard walk detection might identify the string '1qaz' as a keyboard walk

-  - By default the Alpha and Digit detection would classify '1qaz' as a D1A3 (One digit followd by a three letter word)
+  - By default the Alpha and Digit detection would classify '1qaz' as a D1A3 (One digit followed by a three letter word)

-  - Therefore its important that the keyboard walk detection occurs before the Alpha and Digit detection and takes precidence over them.
+  - Therefore its important that the keyboard walk detection occurs before the Alpha and Digit detection and takes precedence over them.

 - As a string/sub-section of the training input is classified, it updates the "section_list" with that classification.
 Therefore subsequent mangling detection techniques are only run against the undefined sub-sections.